ZTerechshenko/Website/_posts/2017-08-09-a-post-about-my-research.markdown

 Both parameters can give us useful information about the relationship between our latent trait and items in the model.
 Similarly to the posterior estimates example, we extract posterior means of the *α*<sub>*i*</sub> and *β*<sub>*i*</sub> values with 95 percent credible intervals from the model output.

-Recall that in this specific context the discrimination parameter reflects the extent to which change in the level of women’s mobility of social freedom corresponds to the change in the each of the manifestation variables.
+Recall that in this specific context the discrimination parameter reflects the extent to which change in the level of women’s mobility of social freedom corresponds to the change in the each of the items/manifestation variables.
-In particular, the results presented below show that if the level of the level of women’s mobility of social freedom increases, we are more likely to observe women attending political meetings and going to health centers/hospitals by themselves.
+In particular, the results presented below show that if the level of women’s mobility of social freedom increases, we are more likely to observe women attending political meetings and going to health centers/hospitals by themselves.
 Attendance of political meetings is the most informative indicator among all the items in our model.

 ``` r